plyoung/plyoung.netlify/content/bgsvn/_index.md

 	+ Change backgrounds.
 	+ Character actions to enter scene, exit scene, and change pose.
 	+ Create background scale adapted image overlays.
-- Handling of the dialogue is already done by BGS' FLowGraph and UI components.
+- Handling of the dialogue is already done by BGS' FlowGraph and UI components.
 Have a look at the BGS features to learn more about what else you can do when with this pug-in combined with BGS.

 #### Supported Build Targets